 The train shows up at 2:34 AM on peculiar nights, or so they say.
 To date, several people have gone missing, but no one seems to remember them very well, beyond a name and an age.
 The only commonality among the missing seems to be that they all have a combination of 3, 4 or 2 in their age, and they are all between 23 and 44.
-There’s an urban legend that claims the train is for the wicked and that they are bound for a place worse than hell.
+There’s an urban legend that claims the train is for the wicked.
+Those who board are bound for a place worse than hell.
 I have never believed such a tale.

-There is no train that runs through that platform, let alone any train, save for the freights, that runs after midnight.
+There is no train that runs through that platform, let alone any train, save for the freights, that run after midnight.

 I dismissed the urban legend altogether until I began hearing about it more frequently on my 43rd birthday.
 That was when I met him.

 He wore a trench coat, black gloves, a fedora and round spectacles.
 His moustache was curved, much like a gentleman’s, but this man was far from it.

 He was well-spoken, but very curt, some might even say downright rude, but in his eyes was a mischievous grin that wouldn’t be reflected by his foul, frowning mouth.
 His gaze twinkled with a certain kind of rage and violence.
 It was as if he were to nonchalantly ignite one’s home upon being invited in and feel nothing, save for the childish delight that comes from momentary excitement.

 I’ve encountered this man many times since my birthday, but have never seen a reason to converse.
 The train from the city where I worked would always arrive at half-past 4 p.m.
 I’d depart and encounter him exactly two minutes later.
 This occurred for approximately 2 months, 3 weeks and 4 days.
 I paid little to no mind.
 In such a bustling city, you’re bound to see the same people for weeks, months, if not years.